Aspira Women's Health Inc. (AWH) Reveals an Earnings Mystery

 AWH’s Market Performance

-AWH stocks went down by -16.36% for the week, with a monthly jump of 5.22% and a quarterly performance of -46.26%, while its annual performance rate touched -90.95%.
-The volatility ratio for the week stands at 15.03% while the volatility levels for the past 30 days are set at 18.58% for Aspira Women’s Health Inc. The simple moving average for the period of the last 20 days is -8.01% for AWH stocks with a simple moving average of -69.08% for the last 200 days.
+AWH stocks went up by 17.86% for the week, with a monthly jump of 61.99% and a quarterly performance of -31.90%, while its annual performance rate touched -88.34%.
+The volatility ratio for the week stands at 21.58% while the volatility levels for the past 30 days are set at 19.99% for Aspira Women’s Health Inc. The simple moving average for the period of the last 20 days is 19.73% for AWH stocks with a simple moving average of -58.44% for the last 200 days.

 Analysts’ Opinion of AWH